 Spare BLX-1 Batteries & Charger

 The OM-3 uses the same BLX-1 battery found in the OM-1 series so it has decent battery performance.
 I’ve found it to last most of a days shooting.
 However I never want to be caught short and miss a good shot so I do still carry multiple spare batteries with me.
 I have a mix of original Om System BLX1 batteries which offer the best performance.
-But I also carry som third party batteries as they are so much cheaper and i’ve found them to offer around 75% of the performance of the originals for way less money.
-I use a mixture of third party battereies but the best ones that I’ve used so far is this Wasabi kit.
+But I also carry some third party batteries as they are so much cheaper and I’ve found them to offer around 75% of the performance of the originals for way less money.
+I use a mixture of third party batteries but the best ones that I’ve used so far is this Wasabi kit.
 It comes with two batteries and a USB-C compatible charger for roughly the same price as one original battery.

 Memory Cards – Reliable, Fast, Affordable

 One of the only compromises with the OM-3 is that it comes with just a single SD card slot.
-This isnt a deal breaker fro me becasue I always use Sandisk Extreme Pro SD cards and in all the years I’ve been shooting, I’ve never had one fail me, unlike cards from other brands.
+This isnt a deal breaker for me becasue I always use Sandisk Extreme Pro SD cards and in all the years I’ve been shooting, I’ve never had one fail me, unlike cards from other brands.
 The best compromise between speed, capacity and price in my opinion are the 256gb cards which fit over 5000 images on when shooting Raw + Jpeg.

 SanDisk Extreme Pro 256GB